Configurations & SettingsModeration

 Moderation

-Keep your public portal clean — review posts and comments before they go live, let AI flag risky content, and anonymize users when needed.
+Keep your public portal clean — review posts and comments before they go live, park AI-processed integration posts for review, and anonymize users when needed.

 Why Moderation Matters

 A public feedback portal is a magnet for everything from genuine product ideas to spam, off-topic complaints, and the occasional sensitive customer story.
-ProductBridge gives you three independent moderation controls so you can pick exactly how much friction is appropriate for your community.
+ProductBridge gives you four independent moderation controls — found at Settings → Organization → Moderation (the page is titled Moderation & Permissions) — so you can pick exactly how much friction is appropriate for your community.

 ControlWhat It DoesDefault